• Courses

 In the case of the first option, install the extension here, and then click its icon (so you can see the ON ribbon).
 From this moment, you will start seeing your events in the DebugView tab.

 The other option is to send a debug_mode parameter with every event you wish to see in the DebugView.
-In Google Tag Manager, you can do that by opening the GA4 Configuration tag and adding the following parameter:
+In Google Tag Manager, you can do that by opening the Google tag and adding the following parameter:

 If the debug_mode parameter contains any value, the event will appear in DebugView.
-If you are using a hardcoded gtag.js, here are the instructions for including the debug_mode parameter.
+If you use a hardcoded gtag.js, here are the instructions for including the debug_mode parameter.

 But since we are working with Google Tag Manager, having the GTM Preview mode enabled automatically sets the debug_mode to true.
 Thus the data will start appearing in the GA4 DebugView.